LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/ComponentBreakdown/ConversationBuilder/overview.md

 #### Conditions

 When adding a question interaction to the dialog, you can configure conditional logic based on the user's response.
-These are basically "if then" type decisions but, when combined with pattern matching, intents, and entities can deliver a powerful decision making engine for the bot/automation.
+These are basically "if then" type decisions but, when combined with pattern matching, intents, and entities can deliver a powerful flow control engine for the bot/automation.

 When you add a question interaction to the dialog, you can select it and choose the Interaction Details from the Settings Toolbar on the right hand side (the second icon on the toolbar).
 From there, click on "User Response" in the middle of the Interactions Details panel which opens.
 At the bottom of this menu, you'll find the "Next Step" dropdown.